Faculty and Staff Reporting Guidelines

 Reporting Unprofessional or Inappropriate Behavior

-Behavior in the workplace may not meet the the UB policy definitions of discrimination or harassment, but still be experienced as unprofessional and/or inappropriate.
-Faculty or staff may be harmed by interactions or experiences with an individual who did not intend to injure, harm, or harass them.
+Behavior in the workplace may not meet the UB policy definitions of discrimination or harassment, but still be experienced as unprofessional and/or inappropriate.
+Faculty or staff may be harmed by interactions or experiences with an individual who did not intend to injure, harm or harass them.
 Faculty or staff may also witness inappropriate and/or unprofessional behavior.
-In these situations, SDM recommends faculty and staff follow any of the following procedures to report these incidents:
+In these situations, SDM recommends that faculty and staff follow any of the following procedures to report these incidents.

 Direct Reporting